nampham720/csci3055u-project-template/README.md

 Swift was first introduced to the community on September 9, 2014 in Apple Worldwide Developers Conference.
 The version 1.0 was released on the same day, along with Gold Master of Xcode 6.0 for iOS.
 Swift 1.1 was introduced October 22, 2014.
 Since then, Swift has received a lot of considerations among the developer community and perceived as one of the most advanced languages to develop nowadays.

-Though being a latest programming language, Swift was voted as the _Most Loved Programming Language_ according to _Stack Overflow Developer Survey 2015_.
-The success of the language has also drawn the attention from Google that they consider to deploy to language to develop their Android devices as well. <br />
+In spite of being new, Swift was voted as the _Most Loved Programming Language_ according to _Stack Overflow Developer Survey 2015_. <br />

 ### Some interesting features <br />
-Similar to C, Swift uses variables to store and refer to values by an identifying name.
+Similar to C, Swift uses variables to store and refers to values by an identifying name.
 However, Swift manipulates it better.
 Swift makes extensive use of constants compared to C or Objective-C. Constants are used throughout Swift to make code safer and clearer. <br />

 The difference from Objective-C is that Swift does not require a semicolon at the end of a command (as long as there is no other commands following) <br/>
 ```swift